MIRY84/Weather-dashboard/README.md

 ## Acceptance Criteria

-* Create a weather dashboard with form inputs.
+I created a weather dashboard with form inputs.
   * When a user searches for a city they are presented with current and future conditions for that city and that city is added to the search history
   * When a user views the current weather conditions for that city they are presented with:
     * The city name